VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/stores.md

 ## Creating, Editing and Deleting Content Places

 Content Places define where the content will be placed on the store front.
-For example, the banner can be placed on top of the main page; the text of promotion can be displayed next to the logo and etc. This feature allows users of Virto Commerce Manager to manage store front content without developersвЂ™ assistance.
+For example, the banner can be placed on top of the main page; the text of promotion can be displayed next to the logo and etc. This feature allows users of Virto Commerce Manager to manage store front content without developers assistance.

 <img src="../../../assets/images/docs/content-places.PNG" />

-Open вЂњContent PlacesвЂќ tab of the Settings module to view the list of all content places added to the system.
-To add a content place use вЂњAddвЂќ button and fill in two fields as follows:
+Open `Content Places` tab of the Settings module to view the list of all content places added to the system.
+To add a content place use `Add` button and fill in two fields as follows:

 * **Content place name** - name of the content place in the database.
 * **Content place description** - a description of the content place to identify which one is supposed.

-To edit a content place click it in the list and use вЂњEditвЂќ Button.
-Delete a content place the same way with вЂњRemoveвЂќ button.
+To edit a content place click it in the list and use `Edit` Button.
+Delete a content place the same way with `Remove` button.

 ## Creating, Editing and Deleting Fulfillment Centers